tiptoppp/RP-Loop/README.md

 ## DOWNLOAD (NEW)
 All versions supported: [RP Loop 1.60](https://github.com/tiptoppp/RP-Loop/releases/download/1.60A1/RP.Loop.1.60.zip)

+ - *Fixed UI no longer freezes when RP Loop is enabled*
  - *Added AoBScan (Allows RP Loop to support all versions of GTAV and even future updates)*
  - *Added top left corner transparent button to exit RP Loop (Size: 10;